-- · Conditions of Approval
+- Conditions of Approval

 - Blank Compatibility Evaluation and Instructions

-- · Compatibility Evaluation by Staff
+- Compatibility Evaluation by Staff

 - Vicinity Map

 - Aerial Map

+- Floodplain Map

+- Wetland Map

-- Assessor Plat T.17N R.3E Section 33
+- Assessor Plat T.17N R.3E Section 14

+- Assessor Plat Elk Haven

+- Pictures Taken January 25, 2024

 - Site Plan

-- Pictures
+- Applicant Additional Submittal January 31, 2024

 - Responses

 - Septic System Handouts

-Conditions of Approval
+Proposed Conditions of Approval

 - 1. The application, the staff report, and the provisions of the Land Use and Development Ordinance are all made a part of this permit as if written in full herein.
 Any violation of any portion of the permit will be subject to enforcement and penalties in accordance with Title 9-2-5; and, may include revocation or suspension of the conditional use permit. - 2.
 Any change in the nature or scope of land use activities shall require an additional Conditional Use Permit. - 3.
 The issuance of this permit and these conditions will not relieve the applicant from complying with applicable County, State, or Federal laws or regulations or be construed as permission to operate in violation of any statute or regulations.
 Violation of these laws, regulations or rules may be grounds for revocation of the Conditional Use Permit or grounds for suspension of the Conditional Use Permit. - 4.
-The use shall be established within two years, or a permit extension will be required. - 5.
-Building permits will be required for all structures. - 6.
-A letter of approval is required from McCall Fire Department. - 7.
+The use shall be established within one year, or a permit extension will be required. - 5.
+A building permit will be required for the additional residence. - 6.
+Central District Health approval is required for a building permit.
+Property owner shall maintain septic systems and drainfields as required. - 7.
+A letter of approval is required from Donnelly Fire Department prior to certificate of occupancy. - 8.
 Shall clearly post the addresses at the driveway entrance and both residences.
-Different

-- addresses for each residence shall be assigned. - 8.
+Different addresses for each residence shall be assigned.
+Additional address signs shall be posted where the driveway divides. - 9.
 All lighting must comply with the Valley County Lighting Ordinance.
-All lights shall be fully shielded so that there is not upward or horizontal projection of lights. - 9.
-Central District Health approval required prior to submittal of building permit.
-Shall maintain septic systems and drainfields as required. - 10.
-No residences can be used as a short-term rental unless a new conditional use permit is approved. - 11.
-All noxious weeds on the property must be controlled. - 12.
-Shall work with Valley County Road Department on an agreement for off-site infrastructure improvements that will be approved by the Board of County Commissioners.
+All lights shall be fully shielded so that there is not upward or horizontal projection of lights. - 10.
+All noxious weeds on the property must be eradicated. - 11.
+No short-term rental (less than 30 days) allowed for home located on Elk Haven Subdivision Lot 9 unless an amended conditional use permit is approved.